Five members of the RAN Helicopter Flight Vietnam lost their lives in action, and many more were wounded. This page remembers them.

 Lieutenant Casadio was a member of the Air Training Corps for 2 ½ years and was a flight Sergeant.
 In January, 1963, he topped the ATC senior NCO course at Edinburgh Airfield.Lieutenant Casadio passed his final test on Vampire jet aircraft at the Advanced Flying Training School at the RAAF Base, Pearce, WA.
 His graduation ceremony was on March 3, 1966.
 Shortly afterwards he was promoted to Acting Sub-Lieutenant.
 Early in 1967 he was posted from Nowra Naval Air Station to HMAS Melbourne as a pilot.
 He was next posted to HMAS Sydney and trained as a helicopter pilot.

 “On that particular day, I was in the chopper astern…just the two gunnies setting out for Nui Dat re a standby (though I have recorded 7 hours flight for the day).
 I was sitting with M60 cradled at my midriff, right foot on the rocket pods, with my eyes fixed on those two white stripes going in circles on the top of Casadio’s blades, when I noticed the blades start to slow down and the chopper start to descend.
 We were slightly higher than Casadio’s chopper and astern at a distance of some two or three cricket pitches.
 There was a clear space to the right [in] which Casadio attempted to set down.
 To me, the whole area wasn’t much bigger than a football field and there were some trees, though they were sparse.
 The cry “Mayday” I heard several times before the crash.
 I do not recall any trees being struck by the craft during the time I watched.
 I am probably wrong here, but I still believe the craft ended upside down in an old bomb crater.
 Shortly after flames erupted and explosions occurred.
-That’s how it appeared to me while I witnessed the event; I saw no RPG, and we were definitely not engaged in any action…Casadio, Bullock, Darkie and Fennel certainly did not go down in flames crashing through the trees.”
+That’s how it appeared to me while I witnessed the event.”

 Advice was also received from Jeff McIntyre, who was in the crew of a rescue helicopter that attended the crash site.
 He agreed that the downed chopper, side number 125, had struck a few sparse trees on its descent and came to rest on the edge of a bomb crater.
 He believed that it would have appeared upside down from a high vantage point as the tail and part of the fuselage was bent back under the main body.
 In fact it had come to rest on the edge of the crater, and fire and exploding ammunition made any approach impossible.
 The rescue aircraft took off soon after to refuel and returned later to retrieve the remains of those who had been lost.